How Much Is Left In The Fuel Tank

 222/24 = 9 (days of autonomy)

-Knowing that having a 222 hours of fuel, the cell site supervisor may already have peace of mind.
-Whether it takes 1 or 2 days of brown out, the generator set could run continuously even beyond since the designed autonomy is 9 days.
+Knowing that having 222 hours of fuel, the cell site supervisor may already have peace of mind.
+Whether it takes 1 or 2 days of brownout, the generator set could run continuously even beyond since the designed autonomy is 9 days.

-Today, Data Centers demand stringent requirement on availability of back-up power (generator sets).
-The Uptime Institute, require data centers to maintain a minimum of 12 hours of fuel for Tier 1,2,3 and 4 classification data centers.
+Today, Data Centers demand stringent requirements on the availability of backup power (generator sets).
+The Uptime Institute requires data centers to maintain a minimum of 12 hours of fuel for Tier 1,2,3 and 4 classification data centers.
 Notice that the requirement is hours of fuel and not liters of fuel.
-Today, the Telecommunications Industry Association (TIA) and the Uptime Institute are working together for establishing data center designs as they are planned, constructed and operated.
+Today, the Telecommunications Industry Association (TIA) and the Uptime Institute are working together to establish data center designs as they are planned, constructed, and operated.

 Fuel Tank Contents

-Less air space in the tank would lessen the space for the formation of moisture that would contaminate the fuel.
-Preventing the formation of moisture by keeping the tank full would also prevent the formation of rust from the inner wall of the tank, since diesel contains rust inhibitor.
+Keeping the tank full would lessen air space (ullage) in the tank.
+This would lessen the space for the formation of moisture that would contaminate the fuel.
+Preventing the formation of moisture by keeping the tank full would also prevent the formation of rust from the inner wall of the tank since diesel contains rust inhibitors.

-So keeping the tank full has three benefits:
+So keeping the tank full provides these benefits: